rylo/t3-clojure/README.md

 # tictactoe

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to be tic-tac-toe!

 ## Usage